Royal Flash: Plot summary

 The book is loosely based on the plot of The Prisoner of Zenda.
 Flashman explains that this is because the story was plagiarised from him by its author, Anthony Hope.
 In a letter, Fraser wrote that during his researches into an earlier Flashman book he had discovered that in real life Bismarck and Lola Montez had been in London at the same time.
 He added that it had been too good an opportunity to miss.

 The book's plot is anachronistic in depicting Bismarck already in 1848 striving for the unification of Germany.
 In fact, during the revolutions of 1848 Bismarck was completely opposed to German Unification, which in 1848 was a cause promoted by radical revolutionaries that the conservative Bismarck detested.
-Unlike his depiction in the book, Bismarck only took up German Unification much later in his career, when he could use it to enhance the power of the Prussian Monarchy and of himself.
+Unlike his depiction in the book, Bismarck only took up German Unification much later in his career, when he could use it to enhance the power of the Prussian Monarchy and his own.